SaarthShah/PowerOutagePredection/README.md

 </ul>

 In this notebook we will be working with the <a href="https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks">Power Outage</a> dataset to potentially find patterns that might be affecting how long a power outage lasts.
-Our dataset gives us access to the regional details of the outage, the prices of electricity, outage cause, people affected, etc. This information should be more than enough for us to find and discover potential patterns that might be affecting how long these durations last.
+Our dataset gives us access to the regional details of the outage, the prices of electricity, outage cause, people affected, etc. The relevant columns in our dataset mimic the information we would potenitally have at the onset of an outage.

 Here's a quick description of the relevant columns in our dataset: